-Nobel Prize winner economist Amartya Sen claimed in his book ‘The Argumentative Indian’ that women’s well-being has far reaching implications like hitting men with life threatening diseases.
+Nobel Prize winner economist Amartya Sen claimed in his book ‘The Argumentative Indian’ that women’s well-being has far-reaching implications for hitting men with life-threatening diseases.
 In this book’s ‘Gender Inequality and Adult Diseases’ section he stated that –

 “The suffering of women (particularly in the form of maternal undernourishment) ultimately hits men even harder than women (through heart disease and premature death).”

 It is well understood that when a fetus takes nourishment from its mother a malnourished mother is likely to give birth to a malnourished child as well.
 However, whether these are the cause of heart disease (one primary cause of men’s death) in males is a question that only Biologists can answer.

 The factors related to heart problems as listed by doctors are –

 - Male gender

 - Kidney disease

 - Depression and stress

 - Family history